Mt. Washington State Park

 The Sherman Adams building, a modern summit building, houses The Sherman Adams Visitor Center, a cafeteria, restrooms, gift shops, the Mount Washington Observatory and its museum.
 The historic Tip-Top House is located adjacent to the summit building.

-For the 2019 season, the Sherman Adams Summit Building at Mount Washington State Park will open when the Auto Road operates to the summit.
-This is expected to happen by Memorial Weekend at the latest (weather permitting).
+The Sherman Adams Summit Building at Mount Washington State Park is open for the 2019 season.
 Please call the Auto Road at 603-466-2222 or Cog RR at 603-278-5404 for updates.
 The latest conditions and schedules can also be found on the Mt Washington Auto Road and Mt Washington Cog Railway websites.
 Season ending dates coincide with Auto Road and Cog RR closing dates.

 This park is always open for recreation unless closed or restricted by posting.
 During off hours and the off-season the park is typically not staffed, comfort stations are not available and gates may be closed.
 The off-season poses unique risks inherent when participating in outdoor recreational activities.
 Please be aware that many State Park areas and trails are not staffed during the off-season, and day-use fees are not collected.
 Recreationists should possess the necessary knowledge, skill, and equipment to ensure their own safety.
 Users assume all risk while recreating in State Park lands.